SShubhendra/cocktaildbAngular/README.md

 ## Development server
+Run

+npm i
+ng serve

-Run `ng serve` for a dev server.
+for a dev server.
 Navigate to `http://localhost:4200/`.